MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v3.7.0/Set-AzureRmSiteRecoveryVM.md

 Accept wildcard characters: False
 ```

-### -NicSelectionType
+### -RecoveryNicSubnetName
-Specifies the network adapter selection properties.
+Specifies the Azure virtual network subnet name with which to attach the primary network adapter controller on recovery.
-The acceptable values for this parameter are:

-- NotSelected
-- SelectedByUser

 ```yaml
 Type: String